 Note: The financial liabilities above include the Waste PFI liability, see also Note 32.
-All trade payables are due to be settled in less than one year.
+Trade payables are not included in the tables above, but all are due to be settled within one year.

 Market Risk

 Interest rate risk - the council is exposed to risk in terms of its exposure to interest rate movements on its borrowings and investments.
 Movements in interest rates have a complex impact on the authority.
 For instance, a rise in interest rates would have the following effects: